freenas/freenas-docs/userguide/sharing.rst

 require the creation of groups, adding the correct users to the groups, and ensuring that group permissions are set correctly.

-To use the Wizard to create an authenticated SMB share, enter the following information, as shown in the example in :numref:`Figure %s <create_auth_smb_share_fig>`.
+..
+TODO add instructions to create an authenticated SMB share apart from the now removed wizard.

-#. **Share name:** enter a name for the share that is useful to you.
-   In this example, the share is named *smb_user1*.

-#.
-Click the button for :guilabel:`Windows (SMB)`.

-#.
-Click the :guilabel:`Ownership` button.
-To create the user account
-   on the %brand% system, type their name into the :guilabel:`User` field and check the :guilabel:`Create User` checkbox.
-The user's password is then entered and confirmed. **If the user will not be sharing this share with other users**, type their name into the :guilabel:`Group` field and click :guilabel:`Create Group`.
-   **If, however, the share will be used by several users**, instead type in a group name and check the :guilabel:`Create Group` box.
-In the example shown in
+To create an authenticated SMB share, navigate :menuselection:`Sharing -> Windows (SMB) Shares` and click :guilabel:`Add Windows (SMB) Share`.

-   :numref:`Figure %s <create_smb_user_group_fig>`,
+:numref:`Figure %s <create_auth_smb_share_fig>` shows the creation
-   *user1* has been used for both the user and group name, meaning that this share will only be used by *user1*.
-When finished, click :guilabel:`Return` to return to the screen shown in :numref:`Figure %s <create_auth_smb_share_fig>`.

-#.
-Click the :guilabel:`Add` button. **If you forget to do this, the
-   share will not be created**.
-Clicking the :guilabel:`Add` button adds an entry to the :guilabel:`Name` frame with the name that was entered in :guilabel:`Share name`.

-If you wish to configure multiple authenticated shares, repeat for each user, giving each user their own :guilabel:`Share name` and :guilabel:`Ownership`.
-When finished, click :guilabel:`Next` twice, then :guilabel:`Confirm` to create the shares.
-The Wizard automatically creates a dataset with the correct ownership for each share and starts the SMB service so the shares are available immediately.
+process.

+To configure multiple authenticated shares, repeat for each user.
 The new shares are also added to :menuselection:`Sharing --> Windows (SMB)`.

 .. _create_auth_smb_share_fig: